denis-mutuma/ring-buffer/README.md

 // Create a ring buffer of a specified size e.g., 128 RingBuffer *buffer = CreateRingBuffer(128);

+// Check that the ring buffer was created, if not handle the issue by e.g., reducing the buffer size if(!buffer) {
+    // handle the issue
+}

 // Create a ring buffer result
 RingBufferResult *result = CreateRingBufferResult();